hyperstack-org/hyperstack/docs/client-dsl/params.md

 The `param` class method gives _read-only_ access to each of the params passed to the component.
 Params are accessed as instance methods of the component.

-*In React params are called props, but Hyperstack use the more common Rails term `param`.*
+>In React params are called `props`, but Hyperstack uses the more common Rails term `param`.

 Within a component class the `param` method is used to define the parameter signature of the component.
 You can think of params as the values that would normally be sent to the instance's `initialize` method, but with the difference that a component will get new parameters during its lifecycle.